Fellowship recognises your experience and skills as a CRS specialist, connecting you to a global network of professionals

 Five crucial skills of CRS professionals, equipping and empowering you to make tangible improvements to the world around you.
 Fellows can demonstrate experience in at least four Competences and are accomplished at managing or directing CRS activity.

 Employees of Organisational Members enjoy free Fellowship by using a unique discount code (ask your organisation’s Principal contact for your code).

 How to apply

-Read the tips before you get started then complete the online application (login required).
+Read the tips and the guidance document before you get started, then complete the online application (login required).

 Need some help?